Too Many VR Headsets? Here’s How to Pick the Right One

 Typical price

-190.– to 370.–Offers a narrower field of view, showing less of the virtual environment at once.
+200.– to 530.–Offers a narrower view, showing less of the virtual world at once.

-Recommended for basic VR experiences or casual use, but may feel less immersive compared to wider FOV options.
+Suitable for basic VR experiences and casual users, but may feel less immersive compared to wider FOV options.

 Bestseller